Issygaudet/seng438-a4-group22/SENG438_A04_Group22.md

    - `Navigation - Backwards and Over Multiple Pages`: Tested by navigating backwards (using back arrow) to verify that the correct page is returned to.
    - `Navigation - Backwards and Over Multiple Pages`: Tested by opening pages in a repeated manner and navigating backwards over multiple pages to verify pages are returned to in the order they were opened.

 By using a combination of valid, invalid, and edge-case data to test each functionality, we ensured comprehensive testing of the application.
 Redundant testing was avoided where unnecessary.
 For example, in Functionality 4, creating additional tests to add and remove multiple items would have been redundant, as the behavior is effectively the same as adding and removing a single item.
-Similarly, for Functionality 6, only one test case was required, as there is only one scenario in which a user can log out of an account—after successfully logging in with valid credentials.
+Similarly, for Functionality 6, only one test case was required, as there is only one scenario in which a user can log out of an account—after successfully logging in with valid credentials, as goes for Functionality 7 and 8.
 This approach allowed us to focus on meaningful test cases while avoiding duplication, ensuring efficiency and thoroughness in our testing process.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix